adambard/learnxinyminutes-docs/php.html.markdown

  * Traits
  */

-//Traits are available since PHP 5.4.0 and are declared using the trait keyword.
+// Traits are available since PHP 5.4.0 and are declared using the trait keyword.

-trait MyTrait {
+trait MyTrait
+{
     public function myTraitMethod()
     {
-        print "I have MyTrait";
+        print 'I have MyTrait';
     }
 }